 Switzerland is a leading country when it comes to health care.
 We have one of the highest life expectancies in the world and our university hospitals are uptodate when it comes to research.

 But before you do so we kindly ask you to study the exchange conditions well!
 In our program you will be integrated in the team.
-They depend on you, you will get your hands dirty and not just observe but this means that you need to have basic knowledge about the topic and established knowledge about the language!
+They depend on you, you will get your hands dirty and not just observe.
+This means that you need to have basic knowledge about the topic and established knowledge about the language!

 Thank you very much for you interest in the exchange program of swimsa!

 During the summer months (July & August) social program is organized on a national level.
 All incomings will meet in one LC and have a nice day together.
-The rest of the year the incoming is mostly on his own because not a lot students are there.
-The contact person will try her or his best to provide you with informations concerning the social life in the city.
+The rest of the year the incoming is mostly on his own because not many exchange students are there.
+The contact person will try her or his best to provide you with information concerning the social life in the city.

 Please be aware that Switzerland is one of the most expensive countries in the world!
-Everything is everywhere expensive, especially in the cities.
+Everything is expensive everywhere, especially in the cities.

 Healthcare in Switzerland is universal.
 Health insurance is compulsory for all persons residing in Switzerland.